NERVEUML/Test-runner-webapp/README.md

 Open Browser and you should see the app.

-## Running the tests
+## Running tests

  I am using  Jest framework made by Facebook along with the Enzyme library to control my automated tests.

- Run Tests by
+ Run tests by
 ``` $ npm test ```
-//To run continuously
+to run continuously
 ``` $ jest --watch ```

 ### Break down into end to end tests